The child's eyes become sour. Why do my child's eyes turn sour? Causes and treatment Why children's eyes turn sour

 Sour and red eyes in a child in the morning after sleep

-Hyperemia of the eyeball, which is accompanied by its souring, difficulty opening the eyelids in the morning, at the hour of waking up, is most often a symptom of bacterial or viral conjunctivitis. sclera in the eye area is the body's response to an attached infection.
+Hyperemia of the eyeball, which is accompanied by souring, difficulty opening the eyelids in the morning, at the hour of waking up, is most often a symptom of bacterial or viral conjunctivitis. sclera in the eye area is the body's response to an attached infection.

 • furatsilina.

-In children, it may be accompanied by the appearance of films.
+In children it may be accompanied by the appearance of films.
 Usually they do not cause concern to a small patient.
 But if the child is not vaccinated, such a clinical symptom often indicates the appearance of diphtheria.

 Stories from our readers!